LucasDelfino92/morrowindsharp/mw#.md

 ## MANUALLY CLEANING OUR PLUGINS

-> This section includes plugins from the extended guide.
+> This section includes plugins from the optional sections of the guide.

 Some of our installed plugins contain changes we are not really interested in.
 These changes don't constitute dirty changes themselves, rather, changes we simply do not want.
 Because of this, we will be using [**TESAME**](https://github.com/Sigourn/morrowind-sharp/blob/master/mwtools.md#tesame) to delete the unwanted records.